Twin Sitters

-Twin Sitters (also called The Babysitters) is a 1994 American comedy film directed and written by John Paragon and starring Peter Paul, David Paul and Christian and Joseph Cousins.
+Twin Sitters (also called The Babysitters) is a 1995 American comedy film directed and written by John Paragon and starring Peter Paul, David Paul and Christian and Joseph Cousins.
 The plot concerns identical twin brother bodybuilders who protect 10 year old identical twin brother pranksters left by a corrupt uncle in their care.
+The film has a cult status in Russia and the CIS countries.

 Plot

 Peter and David Falcone are identical twin brother waiters who want nothing more than to open their own restaurant, but are unable to get a loan.
 Frank Hillhurst is a corrupt businessman who has decided to give state's evidence, but his former right-hand man has threatened to kill Hillhurst and his nephews if he testifies.
 After the Falcone twins save Hillhurst's life, he hires them to protect his young nephews, paying them more than they have ever made in their life.
 Hillhurst soon departs with Federal agents, leaving Peter and David with a pair of massively mischievous identical twin ten-year-old brothers with a double mean streak.